ahmadajmi/learning-javascript/chapter3.md

 #### Calling the constructor without using `new`

-What if you called the constructor function without `new`, the `this` inside the constructor will now point to the `window` object. for example if you defined `this.foo`, this actually create a new property in the global object calld `foo` and accessible through `window.foo` or just `foo`
+What if you called the constructor function without `new`, the `this` inside the constructor will now point to the `window` object. for example if you defined `this.foo`, this actually create a new property in the global object called `foo` and accessible through `window.foo` or just `foo`

 ``` javascript
 function Person() {